longitude-one/neo4j-php-client/README.md

 ### Requirements

-As PHP7.1 and less are no more maintained, neo4j-php-client is now only tested with PHP7.2+ .
+As PHP7.2 and less are no more maintained, neo4j-php-client is now only tested with PHP7.3+ .

-* PHP >= 7.2
+* PHP >= 7.3
 * ext-bcmath
+* ext-json
 * ext-mbstring
-* A Neo4j database (minimum version 2.2.6)
+* A Neo4j database (minimum version 3.0, maximum version 4.0 excluded)

 ### Getting Help